nlrdev/docker-python-dev/README.md

 # Dockerize: Python Application

+NOTE!
 This is a development environment.
-Please read the docs before using live.
+In production podman could be something to consider.

 ## Nginx reverse proxy